HungNgo269/RutGonLink/AI_CHAT_LOG.md

 ### What Was Modified and What Specifically Changed

-Lack guard for not letting logged user login/register again Lack guard for not letting non logged user logout.
+Add guard for not letting logged user login/register again and guard for not letting non logged user logout.
+Add a throttler for rate limit.

+### Prompt Given to the AI 6

+› [$vercel-react-best-practices](C:\Users\mhung\.agents\skills\vercel-react-best-practices\SKILL.md) [$frontend-skill](C:\Users\mhung\.codex\skills\frontend-skill\SKILL.md) make me a page look like this(image).
+Which have lefftside nav (show which active and not reloading when moving around).
+I use app router and main page at [page.tsx](frontend/app/(app\)/page.tsx) .
+Those premium feature in the app, for example just reduce it from update -> register now.
+And declare those color using at [globals.css](frontend/app/globals.css) .

+### What the AI Generated

+- write a lot component for app-shell which is the left side nav.
+- adding element at global.css
+- create each page for nav route.
+- a simple header with search bar

+### What Was Accepted As-Is and Why

+- currently accept the css changing and small component.
+It looks fine with no error

+### What Was Modified and What Specifically Changed

+- The left side not stick. it have length = main page.
+So when scroll the page it scroll too.
+  => change the h to h-screen and sticky top-0;